memsql/docker-kafka/README.md

 Kafka in Docker
 ===

-This repository provides everything you need to run Kafka in Docker.
+This repository provides everything you need to run Kafka in Docker, including an optional Twitter producer script.

 Why?
 ---